image

 $

-Studying the Government and Law A Level Pathway offers a comprehensive exploration of the structures, systems, and historical context that shape societies and governance.
-Combining 3 A Levels (Law, History and Politics) provides you with a multidisciplinary understanding of government, law, and society.
-Together, these subjects provide you with a holistic understanding of government and law, integrating legal, historical, and political perspectives.
-You will develop critical thinking, analytical, and research skills essential for further study or careers in law, politics, public service, or related fields.
+The Government and Law A Level Pathway offers a comprehensive exploration of the structures, systems, and historical contexts that shape societies and governance.
+By combining Law, History, and Politics, you gain a multidisciplinary understanding of government, law, and society, integrating legal, historical, and political perspectives.
+This pathway develops critical thinking, analytical, and research skills essential for further study or careers in law, politics, public service, or related fields.

 What will I do?